Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 Any time you mix warm weather conditions with weak hives, there is a potential for a wax moth infestation.

-Likewise, a colony that loses it’s queen may dwindle in population unless the beekeeper is able to requeen in time.
+Likewise, a colony that loses it’s queen may dwindle in population unless the beekeeper is able to requeen the hive in time.
 Monthly inspections are a minimum during warm weather.

-2. Don’t put too many boxes on the hive at one time if the population of the hive can not patrol the comb.
+Avoid adding supers to the hive if the population can not patrol the comb.
 We all make this mistake sometimes as we prepare for the honey flow.

 A new hive started from buying bees in a package will need several months to build a population.
 It may be a target especially if the beekeeper adds too many boxes at once.